silverstripe/developer-docs/en/05_Contributing/00_Issues_and_Bugs.md

 ---
-title: Bug Reports
+title: Issues and Bug Reports
 summary: Report bugs or problems with Silverstripe CMS, feature requests or other issues.
 icon: bug
 ---

-# Bug Reports
+# Issues and Bug Reports

 ## Reporting Bugs